 Surrounded by mountains, national parks, rolling dairy farmlands, rivers, freshwater lakes and miles of pristine coastline, this area offers some fantastic walking.
 First and foremost, Mt Gulaga, an extinct volcano that dominates the whole coast, which is considered sacred by the local Yuin people.
-We also include also include country rambles through fields and forests and coastal walks.
-There will be two guides on each walk and we are fortunate to be join by a member of the local Yuin aboriginal community for two of the walks.
+We also include country rambles through fields and forests and a lovely coastal walk.
+There will be two guides on each walk.
 Please see the itinerary for details of each walk.

 The food and wine:

-As the popular TV program ‘River Cottage, Australia’ showed, the district around Central Tilba has a wonderful culinary tradition, starting with the excellent fruit and vegetables grown in the deep volcanic soil to their celebrated cheeses, butter and yoghurts and the fresh seafood available at the wharves of nearby Bermagui and the oysters grown in the pristine estuaries behind Narooma.
-Our all-inclusive tour includes pop-up picnic lunches, visits to some of the regions best restaurants, two privately catered dinners and a cooking lesson conducted by the executive chef of ‘River Cottage, Australia.’
+As the popular TV program ‘River Cottage, Australia’ showed, the district around Central Tilba has a wonderful culinary tradition: excellent fruit and vegetables grown in the deep volcanic soil; the celebrated cheeses, butter and yoghurts produced from local milk; fresh seafood available at the wharves of nearby Bermagui and the oysters grown in the pristine estuaries behind Narooma.
+Our all-inclusive tour includes pop-up picnic lunches; visits to some of the regions best restaurants; two privately catered dinners and a cooking lesson conducted by the executive chef of ‘River Cottage, Australia.’
 We will also have a wine-tasting at the lovely local vineyards.

 Central Tilba is on the coast of southern New South Wales, approximately five hours’ drive from Sydney and approximately seven hours from Melbourne.
 The roads are good but we would recommend breaking the drive into two days, there are plenty of good places to stop along the way.
 The closest airport from Sydney is Moruya while Merrimbula has the closest airport for Melbourne.